emirhanbayar/Fast-StrongSORT/README.md

 ## Evaluation

 Use TrackEval.
-If the scores are too low, probably you have not check the following issue: https://github.com/dyhBUPT/StrongSORT/issues/74
+If the scores are too low, you probably have not checked out the following issue: https://github.com/dyhBUPT/StrongSORT/issues/74